AFC–OFC Challenge Cup

 The AFC–OFC Challenge Cup was a football tournament, set up as the successor of the discontinued Afro-Asian Cup of Nations.
 It was a biannual event, with Oceania represented by the winners of the OFC Nations Cup and Asia alternately by the winners of the AFC Asian Cup and those of the Asian Games.
-It is staged as a home and away format.
+It was staged as a single match format.

 The cup was first played with Japan beating Australia 3–0 in 2001.